 Air travel — a staple of pre-pandemic life that took one of the hardest hits when the coronavirus began to spread — still raises many concerns for people worried about catching COVID-19.

-More than 516,000 people passed through Transportation Security Administration checkpoints on Sept.
-1 — about six times more than on Apr.
+More than 836,000 people passed through Transportation Security Administration checkpoints on Nov.
+9 — almost 10 times more than on Apr.
 14, when the lowest number was recorded during the pandemic.
-(But that’s still just one-fourth of passenger volume seen on the same day in 2019.)
+(But that’s still about one-third of passenger volume seen on the same day in 2019.)

 Some state officials are reassuring the public that it’s safe to fly, citing the lack of coronavirus cases connected to airlines.

-"The evidence is the evidence and I think it is something that is safe for people to do," said Florida Gov. Ron DeSantis last week during a roundtable discussion with aviation executives at Fort Lauderdale-Hollywood International Airport.
+"The evidence is the evidence and I think it is something that is safe for people to do," said Florida Gov. Ron DeSantis in August during a roundtable discussion with aviation executives at Fort Lauderdale-Hollywood International Airport.

 “You have just not seen airlines lead to outbreaks.”